uvarc/workshop-site/content/lesson/python-hi-perf.md

 ```
 import cProfile,pstats

-cProfile.runctx("fib_seq", globals(), {'n':20}, "Profile.prof")
+cProfile.runctx("fib_seq", globals(), {'n':20}, "Profile.result")
-s = pstats.Stats("Profile.prof")
+s = pstats.Stats("Profile.result")
 s.strip_dirs().sort_stats("time").print_stats()
 ```
 Note the passing of `{'n':20}` to pass local arguments to the `fib_seq` function.
-The profiling stats are read from the `Profile.prof` file, the path information of the involved Python modules is removed, and the output is sorted by `time` values before it is printed.
+The profiling stats are read from the `Profile.result` file, the path information of the involved Python modules is removed, and the output is sorted by `time` values before it is printed.

 ### Timing